kingzhe2011/ps3-playground/README.md

 # PS3 Playground
-A collection of PS3 tools and experiments using the WebKit, Flash, and other options.
+A collection of PS3 tools and experiments using WebKit, Flash, and other options.

 We are only testing on firmware 4.81 at the moment.
 =